Blog > How To Sell At Craft Fairs and Trade Shows

 - packaging and bags for sales.

-Write a bio about yourself to put on the table, if your busy talking with one customer, another can read about you.
-Remember some customers are shy and don’t like to chit chat!
+Write a bio about yourself to put on the table, if you're busy talking with one customer, another can read about you.
+Remember some customers are shy and don’t like to chit-chat!

 Selling your work in person is a skill you will develop over time, which can be honed well in a Fair environment; its all about confidence and faith in your work.
 It is an important asset to have as an artist as it gives you a valuable insight into how customers interact, view and comment on your products that you just don’t get from SEO or sales sheets.

 Get your product pricing right

 Pricing your work is usually a tricky avenue to navigate for artists, charge too much and you may miss a sale.
 Charge too little and you may undervalue your work and also lose a sale.
 At the end of the day you need to be factoring in the time it takes to make a product and the cost of the materials.
 Other costs like your pitch, travel and lunch may be taken into account.
 Look online or at other craft fairs and investigate what people doing similar crafts to you charge and whether these items are selling at this price.
 Make sure everything is CLEARLY priced.
 Customers hate asking as they think it will be too expensive.